Millisaur/Rabbit-Lunacy/README.md

 # Rabbit Lunacy
 Small 2D platformer made with Unity.
 Goal is to make it to the end of the level and beat the evil bunnies!

-In this project, i handled programming the scripts and some visual effects like lighting and particle effects.
+In this project, i handled programming the scripts and some visual effects like lighting, particle effects and parallax scrolling.